Learning in Matching Games with Bandit Feedback: Introduction

-On the other hand, any deviation---either in the matching or in the strategies--- can lead to an unstable outcome for the specific example \footnote{Note that in general there is a set of possible stable matchings}. \end{exmp}
+Thus, agent $p$ prefers $\arm_2$ over $\arm_1$, and the solution consisting of the matching $\matching = \{(\player, \arm_2)\}$ and the strategies $X = \{x_{\player,\arm_2}^\star, x_{\arm_2}^\star\}$ form a \emph{matching equilibrium} in the market.
+On the other hand, any deviation---either in the matching $\matching$ or in the strategies $X$--- can lead to an unstable outcome for the specific example \footnote{In general there is a non-empty set of stable matchings.}. \end{exmp}

-In the case of known payoff matrices, a stable outcome can be trivially computed by running the algorithm proposed by \citet{gale_Shapley_1962} on preferences formed according to the value of each game~\cite{jackson2008equilibrium}.
-In ZSG, the agents can efficiently compute the values of the game and select their strategies independently of their opponents.

-\textbf{Contributions.} In practice, however, agents may be unaware of the underlying payoffs of the games (thus their preferences), and instead must learn through repeated interactions, observing the outcomes of their actions under specific assignments.
-This presents a complex learning scenario, as agents must simultaneously learn to form their preferences and choose actions.
-We ask the following question:
+As illustrated, in the case of \emph{known} utilities, a stable outcome can be easily computed via an extension of the Gale-Shapley (GS) algorithm~\cite{jackson2008equilibrium}, which derives preferences based on the values of the game.
+In practice, however, agents may be \emph{unaware} of the underlying payoffs of the games (and thus their preferences), and instead must learn through repeated interactions, making the problem significantly more challenging.
+Our work is the first to consider this learning problem: we define assumptions and provide algorithms under which stable outcomes can be learned through interaction.

+\textbf{Learning in two-sided matching.} The foundational work of \cite{das2005two} empirically evaluates multi-armed bandit (MAB) algorithms under specific preference settings.
+A follow-up by \cite{pmlr-v108-liu20c} introduced the notions of \emph{player-optimal} and \emph{player-pessimal} stable regret.
+Focusing on a setting where only one side of the market has unknown preferences, they analyze an explore-then-commit (ETC) algorithm that first explores to learn the preferences and then runs the GS algorithm on the estimated preference profile.
+They prove sublinear bounds for both regret notions.
+They also examine an upper confidence bound (UCB) approach, where agents maintain confidence estimates and repeatedly apply the GS algorithm using the preference ordering induced by the UCB estimates.
+For this approach, they establish sublinear bounds for player-pessimal stable regret; however, they prove an impossibility result for bounding player-optimal regret, demonstrating a fundamental challenge of the learning problem.

+Later studies closed this gap by achieving sublinear player-optimal stable regret \cite{sankararaman2021dominate,basu2021beyond,kong2023player}, though they primarily focused on one-sided uncertainty and specific market structures.
+More recent studies have begun to consider settings where both sides of the market have uncertain preferences \cite{pagare2024explore,pmlr-v244-zhang24b}.
+However, these works employ ETC type algorithms, which are naturally expected to succeed given sufficient exploration.